Krowemoh/ts-lox/README.md

-# Crafting Interpretors with TypeScript
+# Crafting Interpreters with TypeScript

 This is just a stream of consciousness as I worked through the first half of Crafting Interpreters using TypeScript.